AndreVTavares/FCC-TributePage/README.md

 # FCC-TributePage
-This is a Michael Scott Tribute Page for FreeCodeCamp resposive web design projects
+This is a Michael Scott Tribute Page for FreeCodeCamp's resposive web design projects